Dihua Jiang: Early life and education

 In 1958, Jiang was born in the Lucheng District of Wenzhou, Zhejiang.
 He studied at Wenzhou No. 3 Middle School before studying at Zhejiang Normal University, where he received his bachelor's degree in mathematics in 1982.
 He received a master's degree from East China Normal University in 1987 and a PhD in mathematics from Ohio State University in 1994 under the supervision of Stephen Rallis.

 Career

 Jiang joined the faculty at the Department of Mathematics at the University of Minnesota in 1998 and became a full professor in 2004.

 Awards

-Jiang was a recipient of a Sloan Research Fellowship and was inducted as a Fellow of the American Mathematical Society in 2019.
+Jiang was a recipient of a Sloan Research Fellowship in 2000, was inducted as a Fellow of the American Mathematical Society in 2019, and was awarded a Simons Fellow in 2024.